LipePLima/Cursos/README.md

-<h1>Curso</h1>

-Neste repositório, estarei compartilhando toda a minha evolução com as linguagens HTML, CSS, JavaScript e também Python.
-E terá exercícios de 2 cursos:
+<h1>Cursos | Courses</h1>

+In this repository, I will be sharing all my progress with the languages HTML, CSS, JavaScript, and also Python.
+It will include exercises from two courses:
  - Curso em Vídeo
  - Alura
-Além dos meus próprios exercícios!
+ - Along with my own exercises!